computation-structures/course/L14_Caches_and_the_Memory_Hierarchy.md

 software.</p>

 <p>Today we&#700;re discussing how the on-chip caches work.
 In a later
-chapter, we&#700;ll discuss how the software manages main memory and non-volatile storage devices.
+lecture, we&#700;ll discuss how the software manages main memory and non-volatile storage devices.
 Whether managed by hardware or software, each layer of the memory system is designed to provide lower-latency access to frequently-accessed locations in the next,